2.3 Children of parents who misuse substances

 Substance misuse can affect a parent’s ability to engage with their child.
 It may also affect a parent’s ability to control their emotions.
 Severe mood swings and angry outbursts may confuse and frighten a child, hindering healthy development and control of their own emotions.
 Such parents may even become dependent on their own child for support.
 This can put stress on a child and mean they miss out on the experiences of a normal childhood.

-Other consequences of substance misuse – lost jobs, unsafe homes, severed family ties and friendships, and disruption of efforts made by a local authority to help – are also likely to negatively affect a child.
+Other consequences of substance misuse include unemployment, poverty, unsafe homes, severed family ties and friendships.
+Families affected by substance misuse may also try and disrupt efforts made by a local authority to help.

-Any professionals, carers, volunteers, families and friends who are in contact with a child in a drug/alcohol-misusing environment must ask themselves: ‘What is it like for a child in this environment?’
+Any professionals, carers, volunteers, families and friends who are in contact with a child in an environment where there are indications of substance misuse must ask themselves: ‘What is it like for a child in this environment?’

 Protection and action to be taken